 5 of the Best Exercises for Your Lower Abs

-Training your lower abs is crucial if you want to develop real core strength.
+Exercises for your lower abs are crucial if you want to develop real core strength.
 Most ab workouts that are out there heavily focus on the upper and mid ab section, so the lower abs are often forgotten.
 They make all the difference when it comes to some harder exercises, and they will definitely contribute to your overall upper body strength.

-This is a classic ab exercise that is growing in popularity: mountain climbers.
-They are a great way to really engage your abs and have the variability to do wonders for your whole core.
-The standard variation is great for your lower abs though, and on a more intense level because of the individual movements.
+Mountain climbers are a classic exercise for your lower abs.
+They are a great way to really engage your abs.
+The standard variation is particularly great for your lower abs, and on a more intense level, because of the individual movements.

-Starting in a raised plank position, it’s a very knee orientated movement.
-Your upper body shouldn’t move so that your lower abs specifically are doing the work that you need.
-Bring your knee up to elbow level with one leg, before alternating and repeating.
-The best results will likely come from you doing them over a longer duration with a shorter rest rather than for reps, but do whatever fits your workout!
+Start in a raised plank position.
+Your upper body shouldn’t move so that your lower abs specifically are doing the work.
+Bring your knee up to elbow level with one leg before alternating and repeating.
+The best results will likely come from you doing them over a longer duration with a shorter rest rather than for reps.

-The correct position is with your knees at right angles, while laying on your back, elbows flared behind your head.
-Do this and you’re good to go!
+The correct position is with your knees at right angles while laying on your back, and elbows flared behind your head.
+Do this, and you’re good to go!
 Bring in your legs in an alternating motion and twist your core so that your opposing elbow comes as close as you can manage to it.
-This means that you’re hitting your obliques, upper and lower abs at the same time!
-Just remember not to cheat and move your elbows; it’s easier to do than you might think.
+This means that you’re hitting your obliques, upper and lower abs at the same time.
+Just remember not to cheat and move your elbows.

-Crunches are famous for their ab training results, but they aren’t even close to being effective for your lower abs since your legs are stationary.
-That’s where the reverse lunge comes into play.
-They are quite difficult to sustain but again, they are effective at what they do.
+Crunches are famous for their ab training results, but they're not effective for your lower abs since your legs are stationary.
+That’s where the reverse lunge comes into play - one of the most effective exercises for your lower abs.

-These may seem like a more oblique centred exercise but stay with us.
-The windshield wiper exercise makes sure that your lower abs are engaged constantly throughout, giving you an incredibly efficient exercise with real strength building.
+These may seem like a more oblique centred exercise, but the windshield wiper exercise makes sure that your lower abs are engaged constantly throughout, giving you an incredibly efficient exercise with real strength building.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.